elasticquent/Elasticquent/readme.md

 ### Setting Up / Tearing Down

-If you don't want to manually set up your Elasticsearch types, you can do some basic set up and tear down commands via your Elastiquent models.
+If you don't want to manually set up your Elasticsearch types, you can do some basic set up and tear down commands via your Elasticquent models.

 For instance, if you'd like to setup a model's type mapping, you can do: